 - Browse the database that you want to compact and repair in the ‘Database to Compact From’ dialog box.

-You can find a copy of the compacted and repaired Access database in the same location as the original database.
+You can find a copy of the compacted and repaired Access database in the same folder as the original database.

 Read this: Compact and Repair Access Database is not working – How to Fix It